simpleoak/Oak3D/privacypolicy.md

 The app does use third party services that may collect information used to identify you.
 Link to privacy policy of third party service providers used by the app
-•	Google Play Services
+•	Amazon Web Services
-•	AdMob
-•	Firebase
+•	Amazon Mobile Ads

 # Log Data